We recommend that faculty do the following at the start of each semester to get their Blackboard courses ready.

 If you are teaching the same course this semester that you have taught previously (or someone else in your department is willing to share their course with you), consider copying that course into the current semester course.
-Instructions for How to Copy a Blackboard Course.
+Please read our instructions to avoid copy issues.

 Once a course copy is complete:

 - Remove any unnecessary links, content, grade center columns, etc.